hamstergene/findold/README.md

-# `unused-files`: List and remove unused files
+# `find-unused`: Find and remove unused files

-A simple Python 3 script to find, move or delete files that were not used for a number of days.
+Find, move or delete files that were not accessed for a number of days.

-The script calculates the most recent of creation/change, modification, last access and inode creation (when available) times of a file, subtracts that from now, and considers the file unused when that difference is more than specified number of days.
+The program calculates the most recent of creation/change, modification, last access and inode creation (when available) times of a file, subtracts that from now, and considers the file unused when that difference is more than specified number of days.
 The file can be moved, deleted or simply listed then.

 For directories, the most recent time of a directory and all its content (recursively) is used.